 The movie: 'Gnomeo & Juliet' (2011)

-Any good?
 Depends how old you are, really – under 8s and over 80s will probably love it.
 It's another one of those movies that you can guarantee was written from the title up (either that, or someone had an absolute stormer during a pitch meeting for 'The Garden Gnomes That Loved Each Other').
 'Gnomeo & Juliet' is at least moderately faithful to Shakespeare's emo-iest romance – as faithful as an animated movie about plaster-based characters starring the voice talents of Jason Statham, Hulk Hogan and Ozzy Osborne can be, anyway.
 But we're not sure the estate of Arthur Conan Doyle will be too happy with the forthcoming sequel, 'Sherlock Gnomes'.
 Ouch.

 The movie: 'Knight And Day' (2010)